jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.36
+  - JsonBuilder, JsonObject, and JsonArray now know how to handle Optionals.
+This solves a minor issue where Optional instances end up being handled as primitive strings (toString gets called on the Optional).
+Now it does the right thing and gets the value or if not there it uses a null primitive.
 - 2.35
   - Minor improvement to recently added json lines support in the parser.
 Now we ignore empty lines and comment lines starting with `#`.
 - 2.34